cosmicLinux/BaCoN-II/README.md

 ## Run on Goolge Colab
 We recommend to clone this github repo to a personal google drive and then run the jupyter notebook ```notebooks/training_colab.ipynb``` in google colab.
 (Use GPU runtime.
 For that go to the arrow at the upper right corner and then select 'Change runtime type' -> GPU).

-Apart from the jupyter notebook the other relevant file for this workshop is the ```models.py``` file.
-There, we will focus on the function that sets the architecture of our CNN
+The architecture of the CNN model is set in the ```models.py``` file.
+It has the following parameters

 ```
 def make_custom_model(    drop=0.5,